mrtstr/obsidian/mathematics/machine learning/neural networks/nn LLM training.md

 - then using PP and TP each GPU keeps its optimizer states and past gradients
 - ZeRO removes that redundancy and frees up memory for larger model
 - trade off: more communication between the GPUs required
+- optimizer states take a big share of the overall memory
 ### precision formats
 - value in the model (weights, activation, gradients, optimizer states) is stored in a specific numeric format
 - Lower precision → less memory → larger batch sizes & longer context windows